Skip to content

 Step H3: Evaluation Phases

 The wizard reads .ll/ll-config.json to detect configured tool commands and presents only relevant options.
-All available phases are pre-selected (default, can be changed); stall detection is pre-selected by default since all H1 choices produce prompt-based execution.
+All phases except skill-based evaluation are pre-selected (defaults, can be changed); stall detection is pre-selected by default since all H1 choices produce prompt-based execution.
 (See Evaluation Phases Explained above for what each phase does.)

 Which evaluation phases should be included? (multi-select)